rng-guy/NFSMWBartender/README.txt

 v1.0.6: Clarified string assignment in Labels.ini
-v1.0.7: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.8: Corrected a few typos in README
+v1.0.7: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.8: Corrected a few typos in README v1.0.9: Clarified cooldowns in Support.ini and helicopter spawns in Helicopter.ini